 Financial benefits are available for kinship caregivers, although some may depend on what type of kinship relationship you have.
+Access differs based on children services involvement in a case, your relation to the child, and who holds custody of the child.
 Most of the benefits below are available through your county Job & Family Services (JFS) agency, and many are potentially available to all types of kinship caregivers.

 Kinship caregivers and the children in their care can apply for Ohio Works First cash grant assistance, which is funded by TANF (Temporary Assistance for Needy Families).
 To be eligible for OWF, you must be related by blood or marriage, or be a legal custodian or guardian to the child in your care.

 There are two types of OWF funding: child only and grant income for yourself.
 If you elect to apply for child only, your income will not be taken into account and you will not receive money for yourself.
 Child only monthly benefits are generally available until the child turns 18 or leaves your home.
 If you also apply for grant funds for yourself your income will be considered and you may be required to work.
 Benefits will only be available for three years.
 It’s a good idea to consult legal counsel about your options and which makes more sense for your situation.